virgili0/Virgilio/NewToDataScience/PythonBasic.md

 >\> Publio Virgilio Marone\
 >\> Publio Virgilio Marone

+_Imagine the function_ like a machine where you put something in (the  "argument"), it makes some computations, and then spits out something else(the "returned" value).

+You can have multiple arguments and multiple return values.

+In general, you're not obliged to give parameters, and you're not obliged to expect a return value.

+For example, this function _takes in 2 arguments_ and _gives you back_ the two squares of those:
+>def squares(x, y):
+>>return x**2, y\**2

 Now go through the [**Chapter 3**](https://automatetheboringstuff.com/chapter3/) of the book, it explains functions really well.

+_Challenge yourself_:
-_Challenge yourself_: [Here](https://www.w3resource.com/python-exercises/python-functions-exercises.php) you find a lot of exercises about functions.
+- [Here](https://www.w3resource.com/python-exercises/python-functions-exercises.php) you find a lot of exercises about functions.
 Feel comfortable with functions before going ahead.

 ## Structured Data
 You've already seen different data types, like integers, floats, strings and Booleans.
 These are the most simple ones, and they are often called primitive data types.
 But you know, the world is complex and most of the time you need more complex structures in order to represent your problem and solve it.